jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 <processing_pipelines>` right after the step where the error occurred.
 "Normal" errors result in invalid results but DHParser will attempt to continue with the processing pipeline.
-This has the advantage that other errors further downstream will also be reported in the same passe.
+This has the advantage that other errors further downstream will also be reported in the same pass.
 A possible disadvantage is that consequential errors may arise in the processing of faulty results from earlier stages in the pipeline.
 If too many consequential errors occur in the aftermath of an error, it should